WOLF retro DESIGN REVIEW. 6th January 2019

 These have yet to be highly sought after or collectible.
 Nevertheless, the SY77 still represents a significant milestone in the company’s history and deserves respect.
 The additional wheel, larger screen, alpha dial and on-board sequencer with effect processors made it competitive against rival brands.

 Although there was a large sound library available, the SY77 did not have a huge range of optional accessories.
-Yamaha even dropped the music stand which would have normally attached to the rear.
-There was only one factory case for example and that was a standard looking hard case.
-The textured panels and black tinted trimmings found on DX Mk II hard cases seemed to have been cut from the budget.
+Yamaha even dropped the music stand which would normally have attached itself to the rear.
+There was only one factory hard case that we know of, and no soft cases were ever available (possible because the synth was too large).
+The textured panels and black tinted trimmings found on DX Mk II hard cases gave way to a smoother material.

 The original hard case- always worth having.
 This is the LC-SY1H